golfmak 2010

 3) The Tropics.
 Lets sort these out:

 Shoulder Zone: The ground never really freezes beyond a few inches, but the midwinter months all but close you down, and the summers are as hot as Florida.
 You'll find courses like that in places like Virginia Beach, Virginia, Amarillo, Texas, or Nashville, Tennessee.
 A golf course in, say, Asheboro, North Carolina will have two comfortable periods we call the shoulder seasons - April, May and June, then September, October and November.
 The summer months are generally oppressively hot and humid, and the December through March months can get cold.
 Most of these courses never close except for the occasional snow cover.
-December 2004: Be careful buying golf courses in this area.
+UPDATE April 2012: Be careful buying golf courses in this area.

 NOTHING WRONG WITH A FREEZE ZONE GOLF COURSE!